RICS Level 2 and 3 Home Surveys – Know what you’re buying before you move in

 A surveyor has to ensure they’re safe so can’t put themselves in dangerous situations.
 They also aren’t qualified to test and check the electric, gas and heating installations.

-Your report will include photographs, the location and visible issues with the utilities.
+Your survey will include photographs, the location and visible issues with the utilities.
 However, surveyors are not qualified to test the condition of the utilities.
 This needs to be done by a qualified electrician, gas engineer or plumber.

 Yes photos are included in your Level 2 and 3 Reports.